CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/pdc-settings/overview.md

 # Overview

-Here, you can find information on PDC Settings: details on what can be defined and how to assign a set of settings to a specific employee or a CompuTec PDC installation.
+This section provides comprehensive information on PDC Settings, outlining the options available for configuration and how these settings can be assigned to either specific employees or CompuTec PDC installations.
+Proper management of these settings ensures that the system operates according to the organization’s unique requirements, improving efficiency and user experience.

 ---